 One of the ways the BRLSI utilises its Museum Collection is through themed exhibitions.
 These are usually held in our Jenyns Room gallery space, and admission is free.
 On these pages you will find a selection of our former exhibitions reproduced using digital images of our objects and the label and panel text which accompanied them.

 The first exhibition to be added to these pages is Crimean Relics, an exhibition held in 2012.
-More will be added from previous years throughout 2013.
+More will be added.

 Click on the exhibition title to begin browsing.